 We also evaluate the efficiency of the multipass algorithm.
 Recall that rays may be traversing, intersecting, shading, or done.
 The efficiency of a pass depends on the percentage of rays processed in that pass.
-In these scenes, the efficiency is between 6-10% for all of the test scenes except for the outside view of Soda Hall.
-This
+In these scenes, the efficiency is roughly 10% for all of the test scenes except for the outside view of Soda Hall.
+This viewpoint contains several rays that miss the scene bounding box entirely.
+As expected, the resulting efficiency is much lower since these rays never do any useful work during the rest of the computation.
+Although 10% efficiency may seem low, the fragment